tromero/Unity-Project-Settings-in-a-New-Window/README.md

 "Edit/Project Settings/Input (in a new window)"
 "Window/Project Settings/Input"

+# &nbsp;

-This script does the same thing as following these steps:
+*footnote:* This script does the same thing as following these steps:

 1. Create a new Inspector tab by right-clicking on any window tab
 2. Selecting Edit/Project Settings/(some selection)